h0bb3/s4rdm3x/paper.md

 The first tool is a graphical editor for creation and visualization of mapping experiments.
 As such it offers a quick way to create and evaluate new experiment ideas.
 The second tool is a tool to execute mapping experiments at scale.
 It offers multithreaded execution of mapping experiments via a command line interface.
 This useful when many experiments can execute in parralell for example on a high performance computing cloud.

-``S4rdm3x`` has been used in research studies on orphan adoption [@ImprovedHuGMe, @NaiveBayes]and in computer science projects as part of a continous integration tool chain for static architectural conformance checking.
+``S4rdm3x`` has been used in research studies on orphan adoption [@ImprovedHuGMe, @NaiveBayes]and in computer science projects as part of a continous integration tool chain for static architecture conformance checking.

 # References